Leah Litman // 5/18/17 //

 “There’s two people I think Putin pays: Rohrabacher and Trump,” McCarthy (R-Calif.) said, according to a recording of the June 15, 2016 exchange, which was listened to and verified by The Washington Post.
 Rep. Dana Rohrabacher is a Californian Republican known in Congress as a fervent defender of Putin and Russia.

-Equally troubling (in my view) is what was said after McCarthy's stated that “Putin pays … Trump.”
-After McCarthy added “Swear to God,” this exchange followed:
+After McCarthy stated that “Putin pays … Trump,” he added “Swear to God.”
+Then this exchange followed:

 “This is an off the record,” Ryan said.